SAP-samples/codejam-cap-llm/exercises/05-explore-sap-hana-cloud-vector-engine/README.md

 ![explore-sap-hana-cloud-vector-engine-create-hdi-instance](./assets/04-explore-sap-hana-cloud-vector-engine-create-hdi-instance.png)

-If the service creation is completed you can go to the next step to create the binding.
+Once the service creation is complete, you can proceed to the next step.

 ![explore-sap-hana-cloud-vector-engine-create-hdi-instance](./assets/03-explore-sap-hana-cloud-vector-engine-create-hdi-instance-done.png)

 ## Bind local service to SAP HANA Schemas & HDI Containers instance for hybrid testing

-At this point, your CAP application knows that you want to use an SAP HANA database for persistence, but it doesn't know what database instance you want to use and has no connection.
+At this point, your CAP application knows that you want to use an SAP HANA database for persistence, but it doesn't yet know which database instance to use and has no connection.
 You need to bind your application to the SAP HANA Cloud instance configured on SAP BTP.
 When you bind your application, an HDI container instance gets spun up for your application's data, and a service key is issued to authenticate against that instance.

-The CDS CLI can bind your application to the SAP HANA Schemas & HDI Containers instance.
+You can use the CDS CLI to bind your application to the SAP HANA Schemas & HDI Containers instance.

 👉 Open the project in SAP Business Application Studio (BAS) or VSCode.